 The Illiquidity Premium

 To compensate them for the inconvenience of investing in an asset that is illiquid like this, investors are rewarded with significantly higher returns.
-Not only will they enjoy preferred returns (dividends) that are either paid current or accrued, but they typically also expect some multiple of their initial investment to be returned to them.
+Not only will they enjoy preferred returns (dividends) that are either paid current or accrued.
+However, they often also expect some multiple of their initial investment to be returned to them.